 Split chicken breasts take 45 to 50 minutes (depending on the thickness of the chicken breasts) to bake at 375 degrees F. The slower process is worth it because the flavor has time to develop and you get the succulence of roasting a whole chicken with less work and less mess in a slightly shorter time period.

 Cook the chicken with the skin on so the meat stays juicy and doesn't dry out.
-Whether you serve the chicken with or without the chicken is a personal preference.
+Whether you serve the chicken with or without the skin is a personal preference.
 When serving split chicken breasts as a main dish, I leave the skin on.
 When I shred the meat for use in other recipes, I usually remove the skin before shredding the chicken.

 This same recipe is perfect for skin-on chicken thighs or chicken legs if you are a fan of dark meat.
 You may need to adjust the cook time to less time for smaller cuts of meat.
 Use an instant read thermometer in the thickest part of the meat to check for doneness.

 Serve chicken breasts to each of your family members or guests along with a few side dishes for a hearty and delicious meal.
 I like to m ake a starch and a salad with most dinners.
 Our favorite sides include:

 - Air Fryer Frozen French Fries